Posted: 4 May 2018

 Third Party Cookies

 We use third-party service providers to primarily serve advertisements on our behalf across the Internet.
 We also use third-party service providers to facilitate our online chat and demo features.
 Most of these service providers may collect your IP address and non-personally identifiable information about your visits to our site in order to serve itslearning ads while you are visiting other websites.
 Such non-personally identifiable information is anonymous and does not include your name, address, email address or other personal information, however your IP address may be collected.
-The anonymous information is collected through the use of a pixel tag (also known as cookies and action tags), which is industry-standard technology used by most major websites.
+The anonymous information is collected through the use of a pixel tag (also known as cookies or action tags), which is industry-standard technology used by most major websites.

 If you interact with our chat service, personal information will be captured and stored on the LiveChat servers.